Entire home

 About this property

 It's almost unbelievable.
 The river and beach are about a five minute walk out your door.
 Kayaks at the river.
 Three doubles and six singles.
-Three side by sides, all six seaters, take you to the Wind Caves and Chicken Corner.
-Four hours for $195. $600 if you rent one in town.
+Six seater side by side.
+Take you to the Wind Caves and Chicken Corner.
+Four hours for $250. $700 if you rent one in town.

 Hike over to the lodge there is so much wildlife it's hard to keep track of.
 In addition to the hundred or so birds, squirrels, and chipmunks that come to eat each day, there's the man himself, Kobae.
 Kobae is the 210 pound security tortoise that lives here and when he's not hanging out on the porch, or chowing down on romaine, he'll be looking for someone to go hiking with.
 With evening the front porch comes alive.
 Ringtail, skunk, fox, and raccoon all eat nightly either on or just off the front porch.